 All the images here are Public Domain.
 So enjoy, come back often and tell your friends!

-Image search is inter-site, and as such is safe and fast.
-I have written and implimented an algorithm that
+The image search atop each page is inter-site, and as such is safe and fast.
+I have written an algorithm that outputs thumbnail

 WPClipart is a fast, clean and safe site for children and others to find good-quality, printable images

 that have no copyright restrictions.
 All the images are in the Public Domain.
 Ads on pages are minimal